openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_manila.rst

 .. note::

-    Cloud-init by default configures only first network interface to use DHCP which means that user intances will not have network interface for storage network autoconfigured.
+    Cloud-init by default configures only first network interface to use DHCP which means that user instances will not have network interface for storage network autoconfigured.
 You can configure it manually or use `dhcp-all-interfaces <https://docs.openstack.org/diskimage-builder/elements/dhcp-all-interfaces/README.html>`_.